-Understanding how to use canonical tags and set canonical URLs is essential to optimizing your site for search.
+Understanding how to use canonical tags and set canonical URLs is essential for optimizing your site for search.
 While canonicalization isn’t a tough concept to master, simple implementation errors can cause widespread issues that could negatively affect your website’s performance.

 What Are Canonical Tags & Canonical URLs?